 - Take time to view the solar eclipse on Monday, August 21.

 - Attend the Seven Deadly First-Page Sins presentation by Tex Thompson on August 21.

 Blogging all this feels a bit weird to me, but there it is.
 If it helps me increase my productivity, fantastic.
 I’ll try it for this quarter and see what happens.

-Let me know what you think in the comments below.
+Let me know what you think of July in Review in the comments below.
 Or, share one of your accomplishments or goals.
 I love hearing from you!